ubisecure/per-user-authentication-matching/README.md

 Check from the template index (*ubilogin/custom/template.index*) which template properties file corresponds to the *default* template.
 You should be able to locate the line in which the key `default` is defined.
 The value is the relative location of the template properties file.

-If `default` is not set in the template index, then you'll need add it.
+If `default` is not set in the template index, then you'll need to add it.
 ```
 default = templates/default.properties
 ```